mm80843/T3.5/docs/Benef/PBN__Benef_530.md

 # __Gender equality in the workforce__

-## Name of the Benefit

-Equal access to employment, equal pay, and career advancement opportunities

 ## Description of Benefits pertaining to Beneficiaries

 * [Gender equality leads to greater economic empowerment of women, increased productivity, and positive impacts on economic growth.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_581.md)